fbpx

 If you’d like to honor Lunar New Year traditions while exploring the symbolism of the zodiac through art, we have the perfect one-session project for grades three and up.

 This isn’t just a drawing lesson, it’s a chance for students to visualize the adventures they’d like to take this year, both in art and life – plus add a focus on color theory and simple materials?
-That’s a wine in any art room.
+That’s a win in any art room.

 And if you love a good picture book like we do, consider reading The Night Before Lunar New Year by Lingfend Ho and Natasha Wing to your students for a child-friendly exploration of the customs and traditions of Lunar New Year.